ToxicFrog/vstruct/README.md

 `S` is optional.

-Read: reads exactly `S` bytes and returns them as a string.
+- Read: reads exactly `S` bytes and returns them as a string.
 If `S` is omitted, reads until EOF.
-Write: writes exactly `S` bytes; if the given string is too long, it will be truncated, and if too short, it will be nul-padded.
+- Write: writes exactly `S` bytes; if the given string is too long, it will be truncated, and if too short, it will be nul-padded.
 If `S` is omitted, it is considered equal to the length of the string (i.e. it will write the contents of the string without truncation or padding).

 --------

     uS    -- Unsigned integer.

-Read: an unsigned integer with `S` bytes of precision.
-Write: an unsigned integer with `S` bytes of precision.
+- Read/Write: an unsigned integer with `S` bytes of precision.

 On write, non-integer values will be truncated.
-Negative values will be written in absolute form.
+The behaviour of negative numbers is unspecified, but will probably not do what you want; in particular, it usually does not produce the same results as `i`, and may become an error in future versions.

 Affected by endianness.